 - to prepare a compendium of best practices related to the elimination of laws that discriminate against women or are discriminatory to women in terms of implementation or impact;

 - to undertake a study on the ways and means of cooperation between the Working Group and States to eliminate discrimination against women in law and in practice; and

-These tasks will be carried out through constructive dialogue and in cooperation with Member States, human rights mechanisms, inter-governmental bodies, relevant UN entities, regional and national human rights institutions, experts and civil society.
+These tasks are carried out through constructive dialogue and in cooperation with Member States, human rights mechanisms, inter-governmental bodies, relevant UN entities, regional and national human rights institutions, experts and civil society.

 The Working Group is mindful of the work carried out by CEDAW, other treaty bodies and Special Procedures mandates, and intends to build on existing standards and initiatives developed by international and regional human rights mechanisms as well as on the available knowledge and tools produced to date by UN bodies, states and civil society on the subject matter.

-The Working Group intends to address the elimination of discrimination against women in law and in practice based on the States’ obligation to respect, protect, and fulfil women’s human rights.
+The Working Group addresses the elimination of discrimination against women in law and in practice based on the States’ obligation to respect, protect, and fulfil women’s human rights.

-The Working Group intends to develop its approach to best practices by building on existing work on this issue by other mandate holders of the Special Procedures, including taking note of the preference towards using the terminology of ‘good practices’. »
+The Working Group has developed its approach to best practices by building on existing work on this issue by other mandate holders of the Special Procedures, including taking note of the preference towards using the terminology of ‘good practices’. »